Phoebe Rich, MD

 Jill Moore, MD

 Dr. Moore attended medical school at the University of Iowa, and completed her internship in Iowa as well.
 In June, 2014 she completed her three year residency in Dermatology at Oregon Health and Science University.
 Many of our patients may remember Dr. Moore from her two year fellowship with our practice from 2009 to 2011, prior to her dermatology residency at OHSU.
 She assisted Dr. Rich with dermatologic patient care for many of our patients, as well as shadowed her and gained hands-on experience with nail diseases and nail surgery.
-While here, she served as a sub-investigator for many of the clinical trials in our research center.
-Dr. Moore is an avid violinist, enjoys hiking in the northwest, and spending time with friends and family.
-We hope you are as excited as we are to welcome Dr. Jill Moore as the newest member of our dermatology care team!
+While here, she served as a sub-

 Amy Simpson, PA-C

-Amy Simpson, PA-C, has worked with Dr. Rich since 2004.
-Using a team-based model approach for patient care, Amy works in unison with Dr. Rich to provide an extensive and thorough examination for conditions such as, but not limited to, precancerous and cancerous skin conditions, acne, warts, eczema, and psoriasis.
-She obtained her physicians assistant degree from Oregon Health & Science University in 2001.
-She is co-founder and past president of Oregon Society of Dermatology Associates, an education and networking source for PAs and nurse practitioners working in dermatology.
-Amy also regularly attends educational meetings for the Oregon Dermatology Society, American Academy of Dermatology, and Oregon Society of Physician Assistants.
+Amy Simpson, PA-C, has worked at Oregon Dermatology and Research Center since 2004.
+Using a team-based model approach for patient care, Amy works in unison with Dr. Rich to provide an extensive and thorough examination for conditions such as, but not limited to, precancerous and cancerous skin conditions, acne, eczema, and psoriasis.
+She is an active participant in our clinical research program and has served as a sub-investigator in over 150 research trials.
+Amy graduated with highest honors from the Oregon Health & Science University Physician Assistant program in 2001 and continues to serve as a clinical preceptor for the OHSU PA program.
+Amy is co-founder and past president of Oregon Society of Dermatology Associates, an education and networking source for PAs and nurse practitioners working in dermatology.
+She maintains memberships and attends educational meetings in the Oregon Dermatology Society, Society of Dermatology Physician Assistants, American Academy of Physician Assistants, Oregon Society of Physician Assistants and Oregon Medical Association.
 During her free time, Amy enjoys spending time with her husband and children, hiking, reading, cooking, and traveling.